 “Today there is chaos in Indonesia where tens of thousands of students in various regions have been holding massive demonstrations since the last 20 years, it is caused by government policies related to making controversial laws which are considered not pro-people.” stated Indonesian student and activist Muhsin Ali

 The issue of West Papua gained mass attention in the fall of 2019, as international agendas and Papuans alerted world leaders of the injustice taking place.
 Despite the ban of foreign journalism in West Papua, mass media is covering stories and leaking footage of Papuans tortured, villages burning, and devastating logging of the rainforests.

 “Among the policies in question are the drafting of a commission on corruption eradication commission, revision of the criminal law book, land law, environmental issues, criminalization of certain groups, repressive attitude of the police, and racism in Papua which results in rebellion because of the governments incompetence to take fix it.” continued Ali.

-The things that are considered the worst in the demands of the people today are problems regarding the draft law on the eradication of corruption, which in placing the policy wrong, where the function of this commission is weakened amid the many cases of corruption that occurred.
-Also in the revision of the criminal law there are some unreasonable, like fines for beggars
+There are few demends considered the worst alike the problems regarding the draft law on the eradication of corruption, which is placing the policy wrongfully, where the function of this commission is weakened amid the many cases of corruption that occurred.
+Also in the revision of the criminal law there are some unreasonable clauses, such as fines for beggars

 “Rape of wives, fines against livestock, to threats to government critics who are considered to limit freedom of opinion and seem authoritarian.
 Even the riots in Papua that were happening were not taken seriously by the government, even the government seemed to cover up this issue by restricting internet access and neglect of refugees, even though the riots in Papua had claimed the lives of approximately 200 people who died [as of fall of 2019]” added Ali.